noahpierau/bookofyo/README.md

-# bookofyo
+# The Book of Yo

-The Book of Yo
+### Version 0.2

-Version 0.2
+#### [Consensed on January 4, 2004]

-[Consensed on January 4, 2004]
+#### [Markdown added in December 2022]

-Table of Contents
+# Table of Contents

-The Book of Yo 3
+- The Book of Yo 3

-Introduction 4
+- Introduction 4

-Chapter 1: Welcome To Yoism 5
+- Chapter 1: Welcome To Yoism 5

-Who are We?
+  - Who are We?
 5

-The Main Beliefs of Yoism 5
+  - The Main Beliefs of Yoism 5

-Ten Sacred Truths, Principles, and Goals of Yoism 6
+  - Ten Sacred Truths, Principles, and Goals of Yoism 6

-The Open Source Truth Process 7
+  - The Open Source Truth Process 7

-What Makes Yoism Unique?
+  - What Makes Yoism Unique?
 7

-Chapter 2: Empiricism -- Going Beyond (and Toward) the "One True Religion" 9
+- Chapter 2: Empiricism -- Going Beyond (and Toward) the "One True Religion" 9

-Truth 9
+  - Truth 9

-A Thought Experiment 10
+  - A Thought Experiment 10

-Models 12
+  - Models 12

-Determining Our Beliefs 13
+  - Determining Our Beliefs 13

-Good Evidence 14
+  - Good Evidence 14

-The Importance of Occam's Razor 15
+  - The Importance of Occam's Razor 15

-The Afterlife 16
+  - The Afterlife 16

-Open-mindedness 18
+  - Open-mindedness 18

-Chapter 3: Community– The Open Source Truth Process 18
+- Chapter 3: Community– The Open Source Truth Process 18

-Open Source Software 19
+  - Open Source Software 19

-Open Source Truth 20
+  - Open Source Truth 20

-Consensual Truth Making: Embracing Conflict 20
+  - Consensual Truth Making: Embracing Conflict 20

-Open Source Truth In Action: Revising The Book of Yo 21
+  - Open Source Truth In Action: Revising The Book of Yo 21

-Book Yoans 22
+  - Book Yoans 22

-Becoming a Book Yoan 22
+  - Becoming a Book Yoan 22

-Proclaiming the Truth Together: Overcoming the Fear of Religion 23
+  - Proclaiming the Truth Together: Overcoming the Fear of Religion 23

-Chapter 4: Meaning 26
+- Chapter 4: Meaning 26

-Who and what am I?
+  - Who and what am I?
 26

-What do you mean by "Meaning"?
+  - What do you mean by "Meaning"?
 27

-The Exploration 28
+  - The Exploration 28

-Deep Importance 30
+  - Deep Importance 30

-Gatherings 31
+  - Gatherings 31

-Community Agreements About What Is Important 32
+  - Community Agreements About What Is Important 32

-The Process For Coming To These Articulations 34
+  - The Process For Coming To These Articulations 34

-Chapter 5: Reclaiming GOD 36
+- Chapter 5: Reclaiming GOD 36

-A Story of Creation 36
+  - A Story of Creation 36

-Traditional Religion 37
+  - Traditional Religion 37

-Enlightenment 38
+  - Enlightenment 38

-The Nature of God 40
+  - The Nature of God 40

-Reclaiming Your Godliness 43
+  - Reclaiming Your Godliness 43

-Chapter 6: Why Me?
+- Chapter 6: Why Me?
 Why Yoism?
 46

-A Declaration of Inter-Dependence 46
+- A Declaration of Inter-Dependence 46

-The Book of Yo
+# The Book of Yo

 The Book of Yo is, fundamentally, a work in progress.
 It aims to articulate the Yoan community's collective understanding about the world, as a common foundation for our actions.